dshafik/bag/docs/how-bag-works.md

 # How Bag Works

-Bag works by utilizing a pipelines to process the input and output data.
+Bag works by utilizing pipelines to process the input and output data.

 There are four pipelines: